mendix/docs/content/en/docs/developerportal/control-center/_index.md

 ---

 {{% alert color="info" %}}
-In general, a "member" in Control Center means a Mendix Platform user who participates in the development, deployment, and maintenance of an app, and does not mean the end-user of a Mendix app built on the Mendix Platform.
+In general, a "member" in Control Center means a user of the Mendix Platform who participates in the development process, as a developer or another .
+It is not an end-user of a Mendix app built on the Mendix Platform.
 The only exception is the  [Groups](#groups) page where a "member" means the end-user of a Mendix app.
 {{% /alert %}}

 ## 1 Introduction